 After we got enough pictures, we stopped to grab some petit déjeuner (breakfast).
-I got a café au lait and both Eric and I got croissants!
+I got a café au lait and we both got croissants!

 After that quick bite, it was on to the Notre Dame.
 We got there right when it opened so there were no tour groups.
 It was peaceful, quiet, and I was able to stop and get all the pictures I wanted without being pushed or someone walking in front of my shot.
 We were going to go to the top, but as soon as it opened (it opened later than the main part of the cathedral) that’s when all the tour groups got there and it was a madhouse, so we left.